 It incorporates the use of a Spelling Strategies Visual so that students have a reminder of what to do when they want to spell a word that is tricky.

 Download Lesson 12 Here: Lesson 12: Writers Use Other Resources to Help Them Spell Difficult Words

-You might be interested in our Portable Word Wall Collection.
+When launching your writing workshop, you might be interested in our Portable Word Wall Collection.